-- 1.6.1 The supervisor will investigate the matter - 1.6.2 Following the investigation the employee will be informed of the facts and asked to provide a response - 1.6.3 If the employee's response is unacceptable, then he or she will be given a first warning - 1.6.4 The supervisor will keep a detailed record of the serious misdemeanour, the employee's response and the warning given.
+- 1.6.1 The leader will investigate the matter. - 1.6.2 Following the investigation the employee will be informed of the facts and asked to provide a response. - 1.6.3 If the employee's response is unacceptable, then he/she will be given a first warning. - 1.6.4 The leader will keep a detailed record of the serious misdemeanour, the employee's response and the warning given.
 The warning will be confirmed in writing to the employee and the employee asked to sign it as an acknowledgment.
-A copy of the document will be provided to the employee.
-A further copy will be sent to the Associate Director People (or his/her delegate) - 1.6.5 The employee may provide a written account of their version of the alleged serious misdemeanour to be included with the supervisor's report
+A copy of the document will be provided to the employee and to People Services. - 1.6.5 The employee may provide a written account of their version of the alleged serious misdemeanour to be included with the leaders' report.